bloodyteabiscuts/bloodytea/README.md

 im chatty a lot, but when im overwhelmed/too emotional (extremely angry, sad, irritable) i can feel less verbal..... ok?

-um if u call me she i will flame u except friends ok? idc if ur a friend infact i encourage it a bit, only occasianlly
+um if u call me she i will flame u except friends ok? idc if ur a friend infact i encourage it

 im so haooy to be friends with you oh fod please be my friend yes we ca talk to eachotehr yes we can call ill do anything for friends ithink

-i rarely curse, but when i do im probably mad/explaining something lul
+i rarely curse, but when i do im probably mad/explaining/quoting something lul

-im affected by others moods arund me a lot so if ur hapy near me i am too ,, plz
+im affected by others moods arund me a lot so if ur hapy near me i am too ,, plz know this ithink

-i know english only, sorry
+i know english only, sorry but i rly wanna learn another language

 </details>